Alfred Terry Zirkle

 Alfred "Fred" Zirkle is an American entrepreneur, investment banker, and industry leader.

-Zirkle was an all-star football player while at Duke University and was selected by the NY Jets in the 1969 NFL Draft.

-Rather than choosing football, Zirkle joined his father in founding Key Tronic Corp.
+Zirkle was an all-star football player while at Duke University and was selected by the New York Jets with the final pick of 1969 NFL Draft, making him that year's "Mr. Irrelevant".
+Rather than choosing football, Zirkle entered business and co-founded Key Tronic with his father.
 In 1991, he resigned as chairman and CEO reporting $140 million of computer hardware revenue.
 He then set up a merger and acquisition firm and developed BizQuest.com, the internet’s first search engine serving business owners and investors.

-College life & NFL
+Football

 During the 1960s, Zirkle attended Duke University.
 He began playing football for Duke Blue Devils in 1965, as part of the defensive line.
 Over the next four years, Zirkle became a major part of the Blue Devil's and their success during the 1960s.
 Playing Defensive tackle, he became the team captain in his senior year in 1968.
-At the end of his senior year, he was selected to play in the Blue-Gray Classic, becoming only one of six Duke player's to be selected for All-Star games in the 1960s.
+At the end of his senior year, he was selected to play in the Blue-Gray Classic, becoming only one of six Duke players to be selected for All-Star games in the 1960s.
 Zirkle was also the recipient of the Micah Harris Trinity Teammate Award, and the Blue Devil Club Award by Duke alumni to recognize Zirkle’s unique contributions.

 Zirkle was selected by the NY Jets in the 1969 NFL Draft.